Gathering for Pachamanca in Peru

 Authentic?
 Definitely.

-As I sat solo dining in these fantastic restaurants I eavesdropped (I admit) on conversations all around me.
+In Annie’s words, “as I sat solo dining in these fantastic restaurants I eavesdropped on conversations all around me.
 The majority of diners were locals, who worked nearby, or had a special occasion, or in one circumstance had been trying to get a reservation for a year.
+They were trying food that they deemed, rightfully so, to be a modern representation of their local cultural cuisine.”

 Ready to visit Peru?
 Join us on our Taste of Peru and Machu Picchu Tour and experience the vibrant culture, incredible history, and delicious flavors this beautiful country has to offer.
 Groups are limited to 12 travelers for intimate experiences.
 Contact us here if you have any questions or concerns and we’d be happy to set up a time to talk.